LIT-Protocol/docs/docs/resources/ceramicExample.md

 Now that you've generated encrypted messages using LIT and saved them to your local Ceramic node using ComposeDB, you'll notice that every time you refresh the page, those messages are rendered in the UI.

 If you navigate back to /src/components/Chat.tsx, you'll be able to observe why this is happening.
 You'll notice that a `getMessages` method is tied to the `useEffect` lifecycle hook.
 When invoked, this method queries your imported composeClient for the last 20 instances of Posts from your index (if they exist).
-It's important to note that unlike mutation queries, this read requests work regardless if someone is authenticated or not.
+It's important to note that, unlike mutation queries, this read request works regardless if someone is authenticated or not.

 ### Decrypting Messages

 If you've followed along in the tutorial up until this point without switching to a different wallet address (meaning you're still logged into the one you used to generate a few messages), you'll see a "Decrypt" button within each message box rendered in the UI.
 This button renders conditionally based on whether you're the message author (see src/fragments/chatcontent.tsx for the conditional `message.isChatOwner`).
 However, even if we rendered this button for all users regardless of author, we can still rely on LIT to grant decryption access solely to users who meet the correct access control conditions.

 In /src/fragments/chatcontent.tsx you can observe how this works.
-When you click the "Decrypt" button, this action invoked the `handleDecrypt` method with both an event pointer and the message contents relevant to that component instance.
+When you click the "Decrypt" button, this action invokes the `handleDecrypt` method with both an event pointer and the message contents relevant to that component instance.
 Similar to the sequence of events incurred when encrypting data with LIT, observe how the `decryptWithLit` method is invoked (after converting the message contents to their necessary formats).

-The definition for this method lives in /utils/lit.ts, which promptly checks for an existing cryptographic authentication signature in the browsers local storage.
+The definition for this method lives in /utils/lit.ts, which promptly checks for an existing cryptographic authentication signature in the browser's local storage.
 If the user is authorized, a `decryptToString` method is later invoked using the `litNodeClient` instance on the window object, along with the access control conditions, ciphertext, encrypted and hashed data, and chain.
 This will finally decrypt the message contents and allow us to render it in our UI.

 If you press the "Decrypt" button, that corresponding message should now allow you to read its contents in plaintext: